Sharat Katariya

 Sharat Katariya (born 15 June 1978) is an Indian film director and screenwriter.

 Career

 Katariya started out as an assistant director to Rajat Kapoor during the making of Raghu Romeo.
-He also worked as a lyricist on the film.
-Apart from this he has written dialogues for films Bheja Fry and Sunglass.
+He also worked as a lyricist for the film.
+Apart from this he has written dialogues for the films Bheja Fry and Sunglass.

 Sharat has also worked with Deven Khote and Kunal Vijaykar on his directorial venture Vishesh Films' Fruit and Nut.

 Katariya worked as the first assistant on Rok Sako To Rok Lo.
-Sharat’s film That's What My Dad Used to Say was shown at the Berlin International Film Festival.
+Sharat's film That's What My Dad Used to Say was shown at the Berlin International Film Festival.
 Sharat worked on a short film, Long Distance Call starring Ranvir Shorey.
 In 2006, Sharat penned lyrics for Mixed Doubles.